Shape-specific fluctuations of an active colloidal interface

-(ii) \textit{Early-time regime II}.
+In all the three cases above $t<t_h^*$.
+Around $t\sim t_h^*$, the fluctuation $W_h$ saturates to its steady-sate value $W_h^{\mathrm{ss}}$ due to the finite system size.
+We now discuss these four regimes in detail. \begin{enumerate}[(i)] \item \textit{Early-time regime I}.
+This corresponds to times $t<<\tau$ (first few time steps of simulation).
+Here the growth of the interface height is dominated purely by noise, the mean-squared displacement of the height scales as $t$, and thus $\beta^{(0)}_h \sim 0.5$. \item \textit{Early-time regime II}.
 Now the colloids start to feel interactions from their respective neighbors which leads to slowing down of the pure diffusive growth.
 Deterministic chemical self-interactions, though, are yet to set in.
 Here, $\beta^{(1)}_h \approx 0.25$.
 These first two regimes correspond to those observed in the EW model \cite{edwards1982surface}.
 For $t < \tau_f$, it is straightforward to show that our chain approximates an EW interface, as shown in Appendix \ref{sec:prob_dist}.
 These early time scalings correspond to (as expected) a purely diffusive regime, equivalent to random deposition of particles on a substrate accompanied by surface diffusion.